 - Laryngoscopy: This is a procedure that involves inserting a thin, flexible tube with a tiny camera and light at the end (endoscope) through your nose or mouth and into the back of your throat.
 This enables close visual examination of the larynx and for the specialist to observe the movement of your vocal cords as you speak

-- Biopsy: If a suspicious area is seen with the laryngoscopy, a sample of tissue may be taken (biopsy) for examination under a microscope to check for throat cancer.
+- Biopsy: If a suspicious area is seen with the laryngoscopy, a sample of tissue (biopsy) may be taken for examination under a microscope to check for throat cancer.
 Alcohol and tobacco are the two primary risk factors for developing throat cancer.

 Most cases of laryngitis get better within a week or two without the need for medical treatment.
-You should see your GP if your symptoms are severe or last longer than two weeks.

 The following self-care steps and home treatments may relieve the symptoms of laryngitis, reduce the strain on your voice, and help the vocal cords to heal: